Sportsboom Logo

 Reading U21 v Manchester United U21: Premier League 2 by Manchester United | Getty Images

 United Arab Emirates side Shabab Al Ahli Club have expressed an interest in signing highly-rated Manchester United wing wizard Sam Mather, SportsBoom can exclusively reveal.
+For those looking to add extra excitement to upcoming matches, you can explore a bet free offer and try it out today.

 A deal with Turkish side Kayserispor for the former England Under-19 forward is understood to have fallen through over the weekend, with UAE Pro League leaders Al Ahli keen on doing a deal.